distributeaid/covid-19-resources-drive-export/README.md

 ## Set up

+> _WARNING!_ Use a blank Google Account when setting this up on Continuous Integration

 1. On the [Node.js Quickstart page](https://developers.google.com/drive/api/v3/quickstart/nodejs) enable the Drive API
 2. Pick "COVID-19 Aid Workers Guide" as the _new project name_
 3. Select "Web Server" as the OAuth client